Wherever you’re headed, MCN shares the best motorcycle sat navs and mobile apps to take you there

 The app for the Trans Euro Trail is pretty specialised – it maps out sections of the trail that crosses Europe on predominantly greenlanes and off-road trails.
 It travels from the bottom corner of Europe – almost in Africa – up to the Arctic Circle and runs through virtually every European country.
 There’s a real community built up around the TET, and the app, currently available for Android devices, is checked by the TET ‘linesmen’ who have ridden the full 50,000km of routes.

-How MCN tests products
+How MCN tests motorcycle gear and accessories

-At MCN, our team of expert journalists have decades of experience gained over hundreds of thousands of miles.
-We don’t test our kit to destruction; we use it exactly how you do, in the real world and in all conditions.
-That means we can deliver impartial buying advice you can rely on.
+“At MCN, our team of expert journalists have decades of experience gained over hundreds of thousands of miles.
+We don’t test our motorcycle gear to destruction; we use it exactly how you do, in the real world and in all conditions, while also being on top of the key safety regulations.
+That means we can deliver impartial buying advice you can rely on.”

-Each of our writers has an in-depth understanding of the needs of today’s biker… because they are one.
+Each of our writers has an in-depth understanding of the needs of bikers… because we are one.
+We regularly test and review all motorcycle kit, including motorcycle sat navs.

 To find out more, head to our dedicated page explaining how we test motorcycle products.

-- Just so you know, whilst we may receive a commission or other compensation from the links on this page, we never allow this to influence product selections - read why you should trust us.
+- Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us.